CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.q.md

  - syntax error, unexpected `':'`, expecting `')'` on line number 5

- - Warning: Divide(): The value '0' as a divisor is not allowed in /index.php on line 5
+ - Warning: divide(): The value '0' as a divisor is not allowed in /index.php on line 5

  - syntax error, unexpected `'E_USER_WARNING'` (T_STRING), expecting `','` or `')'` on line number 5